 Paid Sick & Parenting Leave

-Beginning Jan.
-1, 2024, Minnesota earned sick and safe time goes into effect.
+Minnesota earned sick and safe time went into effect on January 1, 2024.
 This law requires employers to provide employees with paid leave to care for their own illness, a sick family member, or for personal safety reasons.
-An employee is eligible for time off under this law if they work at least 80 hours in a year for a Minnesota employer and they are not an independent contractor.
+An employee is eligible for time off under this law if they work at least 80 hours in a year for a Minnesota employer and are not an independent contractor.
 Employees earn one hour of time off for every 30 hours worked, up to a maximum of 48 hours per year.

 Under this law, employees can use the time for: